Life is full of colour for Lyla Cole from Rockwood.

 "I saw something about making crayons online with my mom and we thought it looked like fun.
 So, we went and got an alphabet mould.
 And that's how it all started," Lyla said.

-Laura, who operates her own small business, says she was excited to see her daughter eager to take part.
+Laura Ruth, who operates her own small business, says she was excited to see her daughter eager to take part.

 "She wanted to come to one of my vendor markets.
 I loved that she had shown interest.
-And so, I thought It would be great for her to have something of her own," Laura said.
+And so, I thought It would be great for her to have something of her own," Laura Ruth said.

 Lyla's main products are her customized name crayons.
 She also offers crayon packages in various themes including unicorns, mermaid tails, animals, poop emojis and dinosaurs that are perfect for small gifts, loot bags, party favours and stocking stuffers.